Small business accounting

 When is P11D Due?

 The deadline for submitting the annual P11D and P11D(b) forms to HMRC is typically on July 6th following the end of the tax year.
-For example, for the tax year ending on April 5th, the P11D forms are due by July 6th of the same year.
+For the tax year 2024/25, the P11D deadline is July 6, 2025.

 What If I Have No BiKs or Expenses to Report?